keklikyusuf/DeltaElektronika/README.md

     print(f'Main loop runs in here!')
 ```
 > You can run anything you want here as well to have multifunctional operation while system runs with multiple threads.
->

 __Note__: All threads are created as deamon thread which means, if main finishes its operation
 threads are going to stop operation.
 That is why you should keep them in infinite loop.
+If you like to have the thread
+keeps operation even if your main code has been finished, set the deamonState = False

 ## License